-Optimize Your Website and Data
+Conduct Conversion Rate Optimization for Your Website and Data

 Now can be an excellent time for businesses to evaluate website user experience and upgrade it.
 You may have less traffic during a downturn, so you want to make sure the people who do visit have an exceptionally good experience.
 It may be a good time to revamp and upgrade some of your evergreen content and evaluate individual pages for SEO.

 Cleaning up your lead database can also be a good use of your time right now.
 Cleaning out duplicates, ensuring information is accurate and complete, and generally tending to data hygiene can prevent wasting time on outdated lead information and ensure your efforts reach the right people.